-10 nut-free and healthy snacks with some healthier Kamut Marshmallow Squares.
+10 nut-free and healthy school snacks with some healthier Puffed Wheat Squares.
 This is a fun Kamut recipe that kids love!!

 Back to school has gone from, wayyyyy too soon, to oh my it’s here in a hurry.
 We’re going camping and I’m thinking I need to order some kids Fall clothes online before all the sizes are gone.
 I’m totally that mom that thinks of these types of things way too late and one of my twins is stretching so tall she’s almost grown out of her pants.